dotnet/docs/docs/architecture/modernize-desktop/example-migration-core.md

 * WCF Server
 * Windows Workflow

-Therefore, you'll need to look for a replacement for those if you're using them in your application.
-You can read more about it in [Microsoft documentation](https://docs.microsoft.com/dotnet/core/porting/net-framework-tech-unavailable).
+That's why you need to find a replacement for these technologies if you're using them in your application.
+For more information, see the [.NET Framework technologies unavailable on .NET Core](../../core/porting/net-framework-tech-unavailable.md) article.

 #### Regenerate autogenerated clients